akabe1/OAUTHScan/README.md

 # Installation
-First download (or clone) the OAUTHScan repository from this repo.
+First download/clone the OAUTHScan project from this Github repository.
+Then you could build it:
-Then build it using gradle command: `gradlew build fatJar`.
+* via CLI using gradle command: `gradlew build fatJar`;
+* via GUI using the extension "Gradle for Java" for VS-Code:
+    Open open the OAUTHScan folder with VS-Code editor.
+Then select the "elephant icon" of Gradle in the left vertical panel, so on the "gradle projects" section click on "OauthScan" -> "Tasks" -> "build".
+To build the project you have to click on the right arrow of the "build" sub-option.
-Finally use the Burp GUI Extender tab to import the generated 'OAUTHscan-all-X.Y.jar' file (located on "build/libs/" project folder).
+Finally use the Burp GUI Extender tab to import the generated 'OAUTHscan-X.Y.jar' file located on "build/libs/" project folder.
+In alternative you could add OAUTHScan plugin directly from the official Burpsuite BApp-Store (Note: it could be not up-to-date).

 # Usage
 OAUTHScan is fully integrated with the Burp Scanner, after installed on Burp you have only to launch Passive or Active scans on your targeted request.

+Alternatively it is also possible to run it as single-extension scan following these steps:
+ * On Burp dashboard click the "New scan" button to open the "New Scan" configuration panel
+ * Go into "Scan configuration" tab and click the button "Select from library"
+ * Then choose the option "Audit checks - extensions only" and save
+ * On Burp disable every other extension (if applicable) that performs active scan checks, so that only the OauthScan active scan runs
+ * Right-click on the HTTP request to scan and select "Scan" option to open the submenu with the previously generated single-extension scan

 # Note
 The checks on this Burp plugin have been implemented following the RFCs of OAUTHv2 and OpenID.
 This could produce false positives when used to test applications having custom implementations of these standards.
-This plugin may be more up-to-date than the one in Portswigger repository.
+The plugin on the original developer's Github repository may be more up-to-date than the one in Portswigger repository.

+# Version
+OAUTHScan current version is v1.2

 # Author